When does the next class start?Classes begin Winter, Spring and Fall every year, usually in February, June, and September.

 So, when I finish I get my license?Actually, you'll receive a diploma stating that you have completed our massage therapy program.
-You will then apply to the state for your license, and comply with all of their requirements, including passing a competency exam (MBLEx or NCBTME) in order to get your license.
+You will then apply to the state for your license, and comply with all of their requirements, including passing a competency exam (MBLEx) in order to get your license.
 We are confident that our program will prepare graduates for that test.

 How do I get my license?

 We review the entire application process in our TN Law classes.